FAQs 2025

 Why an underpass instead of a bridge?

-The City initially studied several options to improve the pedestrian connectivity in this area.
 An under-the-road option is preferred in order to avoid excessively long ramps that would clutter the street level environment.
 The existing grades in this location simplify the design and usability of an under-the-road design.

 Excerpts from the 2007, 2023 and 2024 studies that considered an over-the-road bridge are posted in the "Documents 2025" section below.